Jacob-CL/UnforeseenCreativity/Aggregate.md

 - Code Repositories with `GitHub` and `GutLab`
 - Certificate Transparency with `crt.sh` and `Censys`

-### Recon Notes
+### Questions to ask during recon
 - Have a web traffic port?
+  - Can you DNS zone transfer?
-Enumerate hidden directories with gobuster
+  - Enumerate hidden directories with gobuster

 **2. ??**